Bridge collapse: Out on errands, killed in an instant

 “Imagine,” said Amauri Naranjo, who has known Gonzalez since before he left Cuba in the 1980s, “a longtime friendship that survives even with the sea between us, and it ends because of something like that.”

-Gonzalez and Arias, who together owned a party rental and decoration business, were among the six dead.
-Their bodies were found Saturday inside their white Chevy truck as rescuers for days painstakingly dug through the wreckage of the fallen pedestrian bridge at Florida International University.
+Gonzalez and Arias, who together owned a party rental and decoration business, were among the dead.
+Their bodies were found Saturday inside their white Chevy truck as rescuers for days painstakingly dug through the debris of the fallen pedestrian bridge at Florida International University.
 Hope for a miracle rescue faded as the names of the six dead became known, and those left living grappled with the senselessness, the suddenness of it.

 Many others had been saved by mere seconds.